Community & Stewardship

 Classroom Support & Field Experiences

 MKWC supports local schools with Science, Technology, Engineering, Art, and Math (STEAM) objectives by combining in-class curriculum with hands-on field trips.
 By providing opportunities for students to collect real data, whether it be on Chinook salmon surveys or monitoring precipitation, our projects provide tangible examples of science in action.
 Further, by involving students in implementation projects, like planting trees or removing invasive plants, students actively steward their watershed.
-Classroom curriculum and field trips are coordinated collaboratively with our education partners at the Karuk Tribe’s Píkyav Field Institute, the Salmon River Restoration Council, and local schools.
+Classroom curriculum and field trips are coordinated collaboratively with our education partners at the Karuk Tribe’s Píkyav Field Institute, the Salmon River Restoration Council, Six Rivers and Klamath National Forests, local schools, and other regional partners.

 IMG_0818.JPG